Chemaclass/chemaclass.com/content/blog/2024-07-06-programmable-money.md

 +++
 title = "Programmable Money"
-description = "Bitcoin is often referred to as programmable money because it allows for the execution of programmable transactions through its scripting language." draft = false
+description = "Bitcoin is often referred to as programmable money because it allows for the execution of programmable transactions through its scripting language, leveraging each bit for precision and functionality." draft = false
 [taxonomies]
 tags = [ "software", "bitcoin" ]